1908 Springfield race riot: The "Badlands"

 The following morning, the city was littered with the bodies of drunken mob members who had passed out in the street.
 Shortly after 12:00 p.m.
 Sunday morning, Deneen ordered additional militia.
 By early Monday morning, there were nearly 3,700 officers and militiamen in the city.

 Throughout the day, rumors would be reported about black people retaliating.
 The troops would send a squad to investigate, and the squad would find no truth to the rumors i.e. that a black man was trying to set fire to a home north of Grand Avenue.
 Though the rumors were found to be untrue, getting the troops to break into small squads, and search home by home, served to segment the militia.

 In some cases, the militia joined in mob activities.
 For example, a black family, the Mitchell's, raised their own meat, smoked their own ham, and procured watermelons that they would sell to neighbors.
 The Mitchells had a large icebox that they used to store this food.
 Militiamen entered the Mitchell home and raised the icebox of all its food.
 Also, at least one militiaman was arrested for "disorderly conduct."
-Such acts, and the lack of a use of force to help protect them, made many black people distrustful of the militia.